ucldc/ingest_deploy/README.md

 This section describes how to update an Elastic Beanstalk configuration to point to a new candidate Solr index stored on S3.
 This will update the specified Calisphere front-end web application so that it points to the data from Solr:

-* Log on to the production majorTom and then follow the instructions here:
+* Log onto blackstar & sudo su - hrv-prd and then follow the instructions here:
 [update_beanstalk](update_beanstalk_index)
 * After any new index is moved into publication, run the following commands, so that ARK URLs correctly resolve for any new incoming harvested objects with embedded ARKs: https://gist.github.com/tingletech/475ff92147b6f93f6c3f60cebdf5e507
 * Last, update our Google Doc that lists out new collections that were published.
 (The entries can be cut-and-pasted from the <a href="https://github.com/mredar/ucldc_api_data_quality/tree/master/reporting">QA reporting spreadsheet</a>): https://docs.google.com/spreadsheets/d/1FI2h6JXrqUdONDjRBETeQjO_vkusIuG5OR5GWUmKp1c/edit#gid=0 .
 Sherri uses this Google Doc for CDLINFO postings, highlighting newly-published collections.